-I’m writing a book about roads history.
-I’m focussing on the period 1880-1905, which saw the Bicycling Boom and then – pop – the start of Motoring Mania.
+I’ve written a book about roads history, focussing on the period 1880-1905, which saw the Bicycling Boom and then – pop – the start of Motoring Mania.

-Now nearly two years in gestation the book has taken a lot longer to research than I thought it would.
-This is mainly because I’ve been spinning off at tangents, finding new areas to explore, digging out deeper and more convincing evidence to show that cyclists had far more influence on government road policies than previously thought.
+Now nearly four years in gestation the book has taken a lot longer to research, write and publish than I thought it would.
+This is mainly because I span off at tangents, finding new areas to explore, digging out deeper and more convincing evidence to show that cyclists had far more influence on government road policies than previously thought.
 Not just previously thought by the public at large, but by social history and transport academics, too.
 I’ve also been my travels, scouring libraries in London, Detroit, Washington D.C., among other places, unearthing primary sources to back up the book’s central thesis.

 I hope you think the book is worth waiting for.
-It will certainly be a very long and detailed work.
-All of the text will be available for free online – in a number of formats – and there will also be a rich media tablet version, and a number of print versions.
-The fancier versions of the book will be available to purchase, with one being subsidised with advertising, and the other ad-free, but costlier.
+It’s certainly a very long and detailed work.
+All of the text will be available for free online – in a number of formats – and there will also be an iPad version, and a softback and a hardback.
+The fancier versions of the book will be available to purchase.

 Wonderfully, the fancier versions of the book got some lovely funding on Kickstarter in April 2013.
 The book would have gone ahead even without Kickstarter, but crowd-funding was certainly the surest way of testing the viability of the pay versions.
 Before the Kickstarter campaign I wondered whether anybody would want to pay for a book about 19th Century cyclists changing the world for the better.
-With £17,000 raised (my target was £4000) I now know there’s a demand for the information.
+With £17,000 raised (my target was £4000) I found out there was demand for the information.

 If you haven’t already signed up for the book notification email, please do so.
-Your details won’t be sold or distributed, and your inbox won’t be overloaded: there’s only been one email to date.
+Your details won’t be sold or distributed, and your inbox won’t be overloaded.

 SELECTED BLOG POSTS